flowershow/flowershow-app/docs/custom-styles.md

 > [!important]
 > When using h1 tags in custom components, you must set `display: block !important;` in your CSS due to how page titles are handled internally.

-For a detailed guide on styling your site, including examples and step-by-step instructions, check out our [[how-to-apply-custom-styles|tutorial]].
+For a detailed guide on styling your site, including examples and step-by-step instructions, check out our [[how-to-customize-style|tutorial]].